skoolkid/skoolkit/long_description.rst

 * use tapinfo.py_ to analyse the blocks in a TAP or TZX file, and list the BASIC program it contains
 * use bin2tap.py_ to convert a snapshot or raw memory file into a TAP file
-* use bin2sna.py_ to convert a raw memory file into a Z80 snapshot
+* use bin2sna.py_ to convert a raw memory file into a Z80 or SZX snapshot
-* use snapmod.py_ to modify the register values or memory contents in a Z80 snapshot
+* use snapmod.py_ to modify the register values or memory contents in a Z80 or SZX snapshot
 * use sna2img.py_ to convert graphic data in a disassembly, SCR file, snapshot or raw memory file into a PNG image